pandionllc/pandion_site/content/english/_index.md

         link : "#"

     # service item loop
-    - title : "Analytics"
+    - title : "Upcoming Cooking Show"
       images:
       - "images/service-3.png"
-      content : "Did I mention our team comes from the corporate world?
-Our founder has a data analytics background as is obsessed with making sure we track the things that matter so we can always be adapting."
+      content : "Mixing beautiful locations, delicous wine, a wonderful host and some of the top chefs in the Pacific Northwest."
       button:
         enable : true
         label : "Check it out"